 Balancing Security with Operational Needs

-While security is paramount, it should not come at the expense of operational efficiency.
+While security is the priority, it should not come at the expense of operational efficiency.
 Effective baselines balance these needs, ensuring security measures do not disrupt essential operations.

 Conclusion